pix303/ng-exercise-ngrx/README.md

-# ngrx-exercise
+# ng-exercise-ngrx
-Project to test rgrx
+Project to test rgrx in angular project